Borallon, Queensland

-It is known for the Borallon Correctional Centre (a prison facility) located there.
+Geography

+The locality is bounded to the north-west and west by the Brisbane River, which then flows through the locality, and then bounds the locality to the south-east and east, putting the locality on both sides of the Brisbane River.
+Burtons Bridge on E Summervilles Road is one of the crossing points for the river (27.49960°S 152.68969°E).

 History

 The locality takes its name from a railway station, which was in turned named by Queensland Railway Commissioner Francis Curnow after his birthplace near St Ives in Cornwall, England.

 Borallon Post Office opened on 1 July 1927 (a receiving office had been open from 1922) and closed in 1974.